Frequently Asked Questions

 Visit the MyChoice website for further details.

-This is the amount your pension savings can increase in value each year without HMRC imposing a tax charge.
-For the Plan both your contributions and Company contributions count towards the Annual Allowance.
+This is the amount by which your pension savings can increase in value each year without HMRC imposing a tax charge.
+For the Plan, both your contributions and Siemens contributions count towards the Annual Allowance.